Felmersham Gravel Pits

 The undisturbed grassland retains wild flowers such as black knapweed, common spotted orchid, lady's bedstraw and common fleabane and is flanked on the boundary by established hedgerows of dogwood, hawthorn and blackthorn.
 Elm re-growth feeds caterpillars of the white-letter hairstreak butterfly.
 We coppice willows around the pits, and manage scrub on the site to provide a diverse age structure and increase habitat.
 The meadows are grazed by cattle to remove the annual growth.

-We have some work parties at Felmersham; see our website for details.
+We have some work parties at Felmersham; see our work party page for details.

 Angling by Wildlife Trust permit only.